ziskaki/2024-WHO-IGS-Summerschool/day-metagenomic-classification/hands-on.md

 Now, we build a custom database for the 10 species included in our mock community.
 And one with 9 species skipping _Listeria_.

-**Note:** If this does not work, pre-build kraken2 databases of the 10 and 9 species can be downloaded [here](https://osf.io/prq82) and [here](https://osf.io/n8kvx).
-After download, place them in the correct folder and extract them via `tar zxvf mock10.tar.gz` etc.

 ```bash
 # create a folder to store the database(s)
 mkdir -p databases/custom